writethedocs/www/docs/job-board.rst

 add your job listing,
 and start talking to the documentarians who can help.

-Check it our over a https://jobs.writethedocs.org/.
+Check it out over at https://jobs.writethedocs.org/.

 .. _job board: https://jobs.writethedocs.org/